python/mypy/docs/source/command_line.rst

     .. note::

-        Mypy currently cannot detect and report unreachable or redundant code inside any functions using :ref:`type-variable-value-restriction`.
+        Mypy currently cannot detect and report unreachable or redundant code inside any functions using :ref:`value-constrained type variables <value-constrained-type-variables>`.

         This limitation will be removed in future releases of mypy.